-The completion of a doctoral study is one of the requirements for conferral of a doctorate, the highest academic degree offered.
-This handbook is intended to introduce you to the culminating experience of the doctoral study and provides you with an understanding of how the culminating experience is supported throughout the curriculum and familiarize you with the steps of the research process.
-In addition, this handbook includes recommended strategies and timelines to assist doctoral students in successful completion of the doctoral study.
+This handbook is intended to introduce you to the program of study and the culminating experience of the doctoral study.
 This handbook is a guide and not intended to alter or modify the requirements set forth in either the Academic Programs or Policy Handbook of the University Catalog.

 Students enrolled in the Ed.
 D. program develop the doctoral study within the research course sequence.
 The Applied Research course sequence (EDD 605, EDD 607, and EDD 614) will support you through the initial steps of the research development process.
-At the completion of EDD 614: Research in Educational Leadership, you will identify the problem of practice you will study, complete a brief literature review, select a doctoral study chair, prepare a methodology proposal for your research, and complete a draft of the Trident at AIU Institutional Review Board (IRB) application and supporting documents.
+At the completion of EDD 614: Research in Educational Leadership, you will identify the problem of practice you will study, complete a brief literature review, select a doctoral study chair, prepare a methodology proposal for your research, and complete a draft of the Trident Institutional Review Board (IRB) application and supporting documents.

 Students enrolled in the Ed.D.
 Degree Completion Program complete the Designing a Doctoral Study course sequence (EDD 608, EDD 609, and EDD 610).
-These courses assist in the development or revision of a doctoral study, selection of a doctoral study chair, prepare a methodology proposal for your research, and complete a draft of the Trident at AIU Institutional Review Board (IRB) application and supporting documents.
+These courses assist in the development or revision of a doctoral study, selection of a doctoral study chair, prepare a methodology proposal for your research, and complete a draft of the Trident Institutional Review Board (IRB) application and supporting documents.

-The doctoral supervision sequence includes EDD 681, EDD 691, and EDD 701.
-These courses are completed under the guidance of your doctoral study chair.
-The first doctoral supervision course with your chair is EDD 681: Doctoral Study I. The goals of this course are to obtain IRB approval, determine the format of your study, and develop a comprehensive timeline to completion.
+The doctoral study course sequence includes EDD 681, EDD 691, and EDD 701.
+All students complete this course sequence under the guidance of the doctoral study chair.
+The first doctoral supervision course with the chair is EDD 681: Doctoral Study I. The goals of this course are to obtain IRB approval, determine the format of your study, and develop a comprehensive timeline to completion.
 You may also need to consider completion of any IRB requirements at the site under study.